 How to Sharpen a Chainsaw

-Is your chainsaw cutting slowly?
+Does your chainsaw cut slowly?
 Is it burning or smoking as it cuts?
 Did you hit metal while cutting through a tree or tap the concrete while clearing debris?
 Do you hit the dirt with the chain as the saw is running?
-If the answer is yes, your chain needs maintenance.
+If the answer is yes, your chain needs maintenance and knowing how to sharpen a chainsaw is an essential part of that.

 Difficulty: